-1.1 Impacts of Air Pollution in Malé Declaration countries of South Asia
+1.1 Impacts of air pollution in Malé Declaration countries of South Asia

-The 'Malé Declaration on Control and Prevention of Air Pollution and its likely Transboundary Effects for South Asia' is an intergovernmental network involving Bangladesh, Bhutan, India, Iran, the Republic of Maldives, Nepal, Pakistan and Sri Lanka.
-Since its inception in 1998 the Malé Declaration National Focal Points (NFPs) and National Implementing Agencies (NIAs) have worked on a comprehensive set of activities, funded by the Swedish International Development Co-operation Agency (Sida), to build capacity in South Asia for the assessment of air pollution impacts and prevention and control options.
+The 'Malé Declaration on Control and Prevention of Air Pollution and its likely Transboundary Effects for South Asia' is an intergovernmental network involving Bangladesh, Bhutan, India, Iran, the Republic of Maldives, Nepal, Pakistan and Sri Lanka (Hicks et al., 2001).
+Since its inception in 1998 the Malé Declaration National Focal Points (NFPs) and National Implementing Agencies (NIAs) have worked on a comprehensive set of activities, funded by the Swedish International Development Cooperation Agency (Sida), to build capacity in South Asia for the assessment of air pollution impacts and prevention and control options.